-So I abandoned the Qua theme altogether, and switched to this one, which looks elegant and minimalist but offers familiar forms of editing and layout.
-It’s not a commercially-oriented site and not suitable for artists who want to sell their work.
-But I need it as a kind of ancillary to what I am doing in the art field.
-I also keep a beautiful hand-written journal with sketches and small photos and ideas, and that will probably play a major part in the further development of my work.
-If it ever happened that I was satisfied enough to want to sell paintings/drawings, I would go back to Artwork Archive which for a modest annual fee allows you to keep track of everything happening with the work you produce.
+This theme looks elegant and minimalist but offers familiar forms of editing and layout.
+I also keep a hand-written journal – more than one in fact – with sketches and small photos and ideas, and that will probably play a major part in the further development of my work.
+If it ever happened that I was satisfied enough to want to sell paintings/drawings, I would go back to Artwork Archive which for a modest but still significant annual fee allows you to keep track of everything happening with the work you produce.
 I subscribed for a while but after being forced to leave my Leichhardt studio and deciding to throw out many of my early paintings there wasn’t much point in continuing with it.
 If it ever happens that my work becomes worth cataloguing or even selling, I will go back to it.
 Check it out here.
 This is an example of how their pages look.
 You can keep location and sales information, exhibitions and shows entered and even generate reports using a fairly simple and intuitive software platform.
-I like it so much I’m almost sorry I don’t have enough work to put on it!
+I like it so much I’m sorry I don’t have enough work to put on it!

 It has taken months to get to this point.
 Spending two or three hours at a time, and working across several different sites each with different characteristics has allowed some forward movement.
 More than anything I am struggling to get the set-up of the pages as they are written to appear in the same way on the actual site and I have come to the conclusion that you cannot.
 No matter how many times you resize images and move text around, when you come into the site from the search engine it never has the layout you have spent hours trying to set up.Why can’t WordPress offer a WYSIWYG design?